-In this article we’ll show you how to make cannabutter using butane hash oil (BHO) aka shatter or dabs or butane honey oil.
-This shatter cannabutter can easily be used with our great tasting marijuana brownie recipe.
+In this article we’ll show you how to make cannabutter using butane hash oil (BHO), aka shatter, dabs, wax, or honey oil.
+Making edibles from shatter can easily done using this be used with our great tasting marijuana brownie recipe.

-It’s easy to make great marijuana edibles using marijuana concentrates known as shatter, dabs, hash oil, crumble, rosin, honey oil, etc. You will find that using these concentrates to make edibles reduces the strong plant flavor associated with cannabutter recipes for trimmed leaves and buds.
-The concentrate is much more pure which makes for less plant flavor, and it is much easier to estimate dosage accurately.
+It’s easy to make great marijuana edibles from shatter or other marijuana concentrates (wax, dabs, hash oil, crumble, rosin, honey oil, etc.).
+You will find that using concentrates to make edibles reduces the strong plant flavor associated with cannabutter recipes for trimmed leaves and buds.

 What is decarboxylation?